Chloramine in water and the Health Risks

 Like chlorine, chloramine is of concern while showering and bathing.
 Many report health issues from bathing or showering in water with chloramine.

-We are delighted that we now have both shower and bath filters that greatly reduce chloramines.
+We have both shower and bath filters that greatly reduce chloramines.
 It is the FOAM ADVANTAGE that makes that possible.